vratidc/vratidc.github.io/_projects/WITP.md

 ## Introduction

 This 2.5D digital game explores how digital play can invoke reflection on real-life mindfulness while walking.
 Rather than aiming for immediate behaviour change, the project focuses on awareness and memorability.
-The project focuses on walking as a mundane, everyday activity where lack of mindfulness is common due to distractions such as mobile phones, music, and overthinking.
+The project focuses on walking as a mundane, everyday activity where a lack of mindfulness is common due to distractions such as mobile phones, music, and overthinking.

 The core mechanic mirrors real-life inattentiveness by preventing simultaneous movement and observation; players must stop moving to fully see their surroundings.
 Through this mechanic, the project **investigates how repetition, limited agency, and altered interaction norms can break the “magic circle”** of games and cause reflection outside the game.